-Supreme Guide: Making an Online Photography Portfolio in 2023
+Supreme Guide: Making an Online Photography Portfolio in 2024

-Are you struggling to make the perfect photography portfolio?
-Well, look no further, because today weâll be guiding you through everything you need to know.
+Do you need help making the perfect photography portfolio?
+Look no further because today, we’ll guide you through everything you need to know.

 The thought of creating a professional photography portfolio can be overwhelming.
-You might think your work isnât worthy, have too much work, or just donât know where to start.
+You might think your work isn’t worthy, have too much work, or don’t know where to start.

-Or perhaps you feel your current marketing strategies are working just fine and you don’t need to do anything else?
-(Whether youâre trying to bring in new clients, share your work with like-minded people, or sell your best pieces).
+Or you may feel your current marketing strategies are working just fine, and you don’t need to do anything else.
+(Whether you’re trying to bring in new clients, share your work with like-minded people, or sell your best pieces).

-But the truth is, every professional photographer has an online portfolio â or at least they should.
+But the truth is, every professional photographer has an online portfolio – or at least they should.
 And you are no exception.

-If youâre ready to start showcasing everything youâve worked so hard for, follow this extensive guide to creating a professional photography portfolio thatâs designed to help you sell.
+If you’re ready to start showcasing everything you’ve worked so hard for, follow this extensive guide to creating a professional photography portfolio designed to help you sell.

 In this article, we’ll discuss:

-- types of portfolios that work best for photographers
+• types of portfolios that work best for photographers

-- how to build your portfolio
+• how to build your portfolio

-- tips for creating the best portfolio out there
+• tips for creating the best portfolio out there

-- and much more.
+• and much more.

 What is a Photography Portfolio?

+????
 In simple terms, a photography portfolio is a collection of photographic work.

-Though most portfolios are a collection of your very best work, this isnât always the case.
+Though most portfolios are a collection of your best work, this isn’t always the case.
 It might just be a collection of your favorite pieces or photos that fall under a specific theme.
-In fact, in some cases, a photography portfolio might just be an organized collection of prints you want to sell.
+In fact, in some cases, a photography portfolio might be an organized collection of prints you want to sell.

 There are no hard and fast rules about when you should start creating a portfolio, how it should look, or how many images you should include.

-That being said, there are three specific types of portfolios you need to know about before getting started:
+That said, there are three specific types of portfolios you need to know about before getting started:

 1. Online Portfolios

-The most common type of portfolio is a wedding photography portfolio or an aerial images portfolio taken from the sky with an awesome photography drone.
+The most common type of portfolio is a wedding photography portfolio or an aerial images portfolio taken from the sky with an incredible photography drone.
 Editing web prints are easy if you want to sell custom images to people.
 In addition, the checkout process is smooth for people buying digital or physical prints from your online store.

 With a web portfolio, you have the potential to reach the broadest audience possible thanks to email marketing, organic search results, and social media sharing.

-Lastly, a web portfolio doesnât require too much work after youâve gotten your initial photographs uploaded and displayed for people to see.
+Lastly, a web portfolio doesn’t require too much work after you’ve gotten your initial photographs uploaded and displayed for people to see.

-There really is only one downfall to creating a web portfolio.
+There is only one downfall to creating a web portfolio.
 Online portfolios open you up to image misuse.
-Luckily, weâve got you covered â check out how to protect your images from theft, so you never have to worry.
+Luckily, we’ve got you covered – check out how to protect your images from theft so you never have to worry.

 2. Digital Portfolios

-Unlike a web portfolio, a digital portfolio is a collection of photographs you keep on a mobile device, such as a laptop or tablet, that you can show people at any time in person, without having the originals on hand at all times.
+Unlike a web portfolio, a digital portfolio is a collection of photographs you keep on a mobile device, such as a laptop or tablet, that you can show people at any time in person without having the originals on hand at all times.

 How to Create a Digital Photography Portfolio

-Of course, if you make a web portfolio, then you already know how to make a digital photography portfolio.
+Of course, if you make a web portfolio, you already know how to make a digital photography portfolio.
 Just show potential clients your website.

 3. Printed Portfolios

-This last type of photography portfolio is the real, live, print in a booklet type of portfolio.
-A printed portfolio is a beautiful way of showcasing original works, though it can be a time-consuming and expensive endeavor.
-However, it gives potential clients that want to hire you (or customers wanting to buy a photo) an up-close and personal look at your best work.
+This last type of photography portfolio is the real, live, print-in-a-booklet type of portfolio.
+A printed portfolio is a beautiful way of showcasing original works, though it can be time-consuming and expensive.

 Printed portfolios offer the highest quality and can have the best impact on potential buyers, clients, or even gallery owners.

-In the end, itâs useful to create all three types of photography portfolios.
-After all, you never know when you might want to share your work with someone online or in-person and book a cool photoshoot or sell some prints.
+Ultimately, it’s helpful to create all three types of photography portfolios.
+After all, you never know when you might want to share your work with someone online or in person and book a fabulous photoshoot or sell some prints.

-That said, today weâre going to focus on web portfolios, because they have the potential to reach the highest number of prospective customers, are the easiest to put together, and are affordable â which everyone loves!
+That said, today, we’re going to focus on web portfolios because they have the potential to reach the highest number of prospective customers, are the easiest to put together, and are affordable – which everyone loves!

 What Is the Purpose of a Photography Portfolio?